 Andrew Smith’s musical journey has taken him all over the world in a wide array of musical genres.
 Currently, Andrew maintains an active career as a low brass educator and performer.
 He has presented recitals and masterclasses all across the world, and has presented at numerous international, regional, and state conferences.

-Recently, Andrew was a guest artist at the International Women’s Brass Conference in Tempe, Arizona, as well as a presenter at the College Band Directors National Association Athletic Band Symposium in Seattle, Washington.
-Previously, Andrew was a featured soloist at the Asociación Española de Tubas y Bombardinos Regional Conference in Madrid, Spain, Andrew Hermann J. Abs Chamber Music Hall at the Beethoven-Haus in Bonn, Germany, as well as a featured soloist with the Sandhills Wind Symphony at the Kaiserasall im Kurfürstliuchen Schloss Mainz, located in the Kaiser’s Palace, and the Mittelrhein Music Festival in Koblenz, Germany.
+In 2019, Andrew was a guest artist at the International Women’s Brass Conference in Tempe, Arizona, as well as a presenter at the College Band Directors National Association Athletic Band Symposium in Seattle, Washington.
+In previous years, Andrew was a featured soloist at the Asociación Española de Tubas y Bombardinos Regional Conference in Madrid, Spain, Andrew Hermann J. Abs Chamber Music Hall at the Beethoven-Haus in Bonn, Germany, as well as a featured soloist with the Sandhills Wind Symphony at the Kaiserasall im Kurfürstliuchen Schloss Mainz, located in the Kaiser’s Palace, and the Mittelrhein Music Festival in Koblenz, Germany.

 Additional solo performances include Artist Performance Series at Campbell University, Guest Artist Recitals at Winthrop University, Brandon University, UNC Pembroke, The North Carolina Trombone Festival, and at the 2018 Southeast Regional Tuba Euphonium Conference in Tallahassee, Florida.
 Andrew has been a featured soloist with the Triangle Youth Brass Band, Triangle Youth Academy Brass Band, The Watson Band, Triangle Brass Band, UNCG Jazz Ensemble, Syracuse University Brass Ensemble, and the UNC Greensboro University Band.

 In addition to his solo performing, Andrew Smith maintains an active career as an orchestral tubist.
 He has performed with the Fayetteville (NC), Roanoke, Rochester, Rainier (WA), Buffalo, and Syracuse Symphony Orchestras.
 He has also been a member of the North Carolina Brass Band, Triangle Brass Band, Brass Band NW, Georgia Brass Band, Tubist in the Internationally Acclaimed Brass Quintet Bay Street Brassworks, Eastman Brass Guild, and the Eastman Wind Ensemble.